 Columbia City Center for Health

-Services provided on-site by Neighborcare Health: For hours, please visit their website.
+Services provided onsite by Neighborcare Health: For hours and to learn about what health care services are offered, please visit their website.

 Assistance in planning and obtaining medical care and other resources for the child with a disability or a condition that may prevent normal growth and development.